Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Introduction

 \subsubsection{Related Work}

 Different approaches have been developed for integrating prediction and planning in dynamic environments where other agents’ dynamics and intentions are unknown.
 Classical geometric planners such as the Velocity-Obstacle (VO) family \cite{fiorini1998vo}, Reciprocal VO (RVO), Optimal Reciprocal Collision Avoidance (ORCA) and Acceleration Velocity Obstacles extensions (AVO)) \cite{vandenberg2011orca,vandenberg2008rvo,guy2009clearpath,vandenberg2011avo}, embed simple relative-motion estimates to predict collisions and select controls outside forbidden sets.
 These methods are efficient but assume simplified behavior models and near-perfect state estimates.
 However, real agents often violate these assumptions.
 For instance, some thrown objects may be roughly ballistic \cite{Goldstein2002Classical}, but aerodynamically complex bodies, e.g., frisbees, do not follow a simple ballistic model.
 Additionally, behavior-driven agents, e.g., pedestrians, require data-driven intent models to capture variability beyond constant-velocity assumptions \cite{Camara2020}.
-Lastly, constraint-driven agents, e.g., autonomous vehicles, have future trajectories restricted by road geometry and traffic rules.
-Across all these instances, VO-style methods assume perfect knowledge of other agents’ states (exact positions and velocities with instantaneous updates) and neglect measurement noise or sensing delays \cite{hennes2012localization}.
+Lastly, the future trajectories of constraint-driven agents, e.g., autonomous vehicles, may be restricted by road geometry and traffic rules.
+Across all these examples, VO-style methods assume perfect knowledge of the moving agents’ states and neglect measurement noise or sensing delays \cite{hennes2012localization}.
 This reliance on idealized assumptions highlights the gap between geometric formulations and the stochastic, nonlinear realities of robotics applications.